vosechu/vosechu.github.io/curriculum/performance-metrics.md

 ## Backbone.js

 ### Target Competencies

-Ability to create applications in Backbone.js
+* Ability to create applications in Backbone.js
-Ability to link Backbone applications to central servers for data persistence
+* Ability to link Backbone applications to central servers for data persistence

 ### Learning Objectives

 Students will understand:
-Backbone’s version of MVC
+* Backbone’s version of MVC
-JSON as a transport language
+* JSON as a transport language
-Event handling and callbacks
+* Event handling and callbacks
-The structure of backbone projects
+* The structure of backbone projects
+* Navigation and routing in backbone

 ### Learning Activities

 Students will:
-Create several backbone projects from scratch in different frameworks Create several backbone projects isolating the individual components of the MVC Create a project using an external API instead of a local server or localStorage
+* Create several backbone projects from scratch in different frameworks
+* Create several backbone projects isolating the individual components of the MVC
+* Create a project using an external API instead of a local server or localStorage

 ### Performance Metrics